After a deathWills Act 7 of 1953

 Each witness must be at least 14 years old, mentally competent and able to give evidence in a court of law.
 A witness may NOT be any of the following, nor the spouse, civil-union partner or life partner of any of the following: a beneficiary named in your will, the executor or alternative executor, a trustee appointed under the will, or a guardian or alternative guardian appointed under the will.
 A person who signs as a witness in breach of these rules is generally disqualified from inheriting under the will.

-3. Sign in front of both witnesses, all together, in WET INK
+3. Sign in front of both witnesses, all together, in wet ink

 4. Initial any handwritten corrections